The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 1. Consult a Lawyer

 An attorney or advocate who specializes in Social Security disability cases knows exactly what you need in terms of documentation, evidence, and other resources to complete your application.
 Because they specialize in handling this sort of case, they can take the guesswork out of applying, which would otherwise slow down the process.
 Since 80% of all applicants have an attorney by the final stage, we recommend you start with one to improve your chances of a favorable outcome.
+Having a lawyer file your disability paperwork makes you nearly 3x more likely to receive SSD benefits.

 2. Disability Seriousness

 The CAL list shows conditions so severe they automatically meet the Social Security Administration’s definition of ‘disability.’
 If your medical condition’s on the CAL list, your application qualifies for faster review and approval.
 How long does it take for the SSA to process fast-tracked claims?
-For CAL list conditions, you can expect your claim’s review and approval to take about 30 days.
+For CAL list conditions, you can expect your claim’s review and approval to take as little as 30 days.
 Your first payment could arrive in as little as five weeks from your application date!
 About 8% of claims filed in the past year qualified for fast-tracking through either the CAL list or QDD process.

 3. Provide Complete Information